-- 1. The status of approved DSEPS may be reviewed and withdrawn at any time by Alberta Education. - 2.
-No new DSEPS or satellite campuses will be approved until after the completion of both Action on Inclusion and Inspiring Action on Education..
+The status of approved DSEPS may be reviewed and withdrawn at any time by Alberta Education.

 Duplicate Course Marks

 When a course has been submitted more than once for the same student with the same mark by the same school but with different end dates, the first course submission will be funded, however, any subsequent submissions of the same course will be considered an error and will not be funded.
 In order to substantiate that a duplicate course is eligible for funding, the following documentation must be submitted to the School Finance Branch for both marks submitted: